Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/misc.md

 ```dae
 const int phi = 1070141312; // PI/2
 ```
-whitch is actualy `pi` divided by 2 saved as an ikarus float.
+which is actually `pi` divided by 2 saved as an ikarus float.

 Decimal: `1.5707...`